 One of the most discussed and argued upon topic among nurses is the benefit of having a BSN over ADN.
 Since 2004 AACN has been on the quest to make BSN the minimum entry level education for nursing practice.
 As a result of this and due to advances in the healthcare industry and nursing practice, most colleges are upgrading their programs to BSN level.

 Various undergraduate programs are divided into the lower and upper division courses; with the former taken in freshman and sophomore and the latter during junior and senior years.
 The Nursing course itself is a major in the upper division.
-This means that there are prerequisite courses plus general education courses that should be accomplished during the first two years
+This means that there are prerequisite courses plus general education courses that should be completed during the first two years.

 The following semester, the student will attend specialty classes in mental health, maternal-newborn health, caring for children and elderly care.
 There are also classes in public health nursing.